-Students are required to both register for classes and finalize their payment arrangements by the College's registration deadline (September 18, 2020 for fall classes and January 22, 2021 for spring 2021 classes) in order to be considered officially enrolled for the semester.
+Students are required to both register for classes and finalize their payment arrangements by the College's registration deadline in order to be considered officially enrolled for the semester.

 Registering for classes

 Students register for classes online through Student Planning in the myBarnard portal.
-Registration (formerly Program Filing) is done four times a year: advance registration in April and November, and final registration in September and January.
-Adviser approval is required each time.
+Registration is done four times a year: advance registration in April and November, and final registration in September and January.

 Log in to myBarnard.
 You will need a valid Barnard email login and password.
 If you do not know your Barnard email password, consult Student Computing Services.
 Go to Web Advisor and from there to Student Planning.
 A brief summary is provided below, but training videos and FAQ's are available on myBarnard.

 You will add courses that you find in the Directory of Classes.
 To add a course, you can search by department or by department and course number.

 To see if a section has a note attached, click on the section itself.
 Notes will identify a special requirement for the course (such as a required application or writing sample or attendance at the first class).
 No time conflicts are allowed; you will not be able to register for two courses that overlap.
 If you think you have permission for a time conflict, go to the Registrar’s Office.

 Review your online degree audit in Student Planning to identify classes you still need to take, to satisfy your degree requirements.